Aman-Kumar1018/Chatting-Application/README.md

-# Chat-Application
+# Chatting-Application
-Mini Chat System A simple web-based chat system built using Node.js, Express, and MongoDB.
+Chatting-Application System is a simple web-based chat system built using Node.js, Express, and MongoDB.
 Users can create, view, edit, and delete chat messages, simulating a basic chat app.
 The project demonstrates key CRUD functionality, dynamic EJS rendering, and server-side routing.

 ## Features
 - **Create**: Send new messages between users.